syncfusion-content/maui-docs/MAUI/CircularProgressBar/Overview.md

 documentation: ug
 ---

-# .NET MAUI ProgressBar (Progress Bar) Overview
+# .NET MAUI SfCircularProgressBar (Circular Progress Bar) Overview

 The .NET MAUI ProgressBar shows task progress with customizable visuals.
-It has features for displaying progress in rectangular and circular shapes, determinate and indeterminate states, segments, smooth animation, customizable content, and a difining range with different colors.
+It has features for displaying progress in circular shapes, determinate and indeterminate states, segments, smooth animation, customizable content, and a difining range with different colors.

 ### Key features

-**States** - Visualize the progress in different modes such as determinate, indeterminate, and buffer state.
+**States** - Visualize the progress in different modes such as determinate and indeterminate state.

-**Progress shapes** - Visualizes the progress in different shapes such as rectangle and circle.
+**Progress shape** - Visualizes the progress in circular shape.

 **Segments** - Progress can be divided into multiple segments to show gradual progress.